photoprism/photoprism-docs/docs/developer-guide/api/search.md

 ## `GET /api/v1/photos`

-When [querying the `/api/v1/photos` endpoint](https://demo.photoprism.app/api/v1/photos?count=120&offset=120&merged=true&country=&camera=0&lens=0&label=&latlng=&year=0&month=0&color=&order=newest&q=&public=true&quality=3), matching *files* are returned along with the metadata that belongs to the *corresponding photos*.
+When [querying the `/api/v1/photos` endpoint](https://demo.photoprism.app/api/v1/photos?count=120&offset=120&merged=true&country=&camera=0&lens=0&label=&latlng=&year=0&month=0&color=&order=newest&q=&public=true&quality=3), matching *files* will be returned along with the metadata of the *corresponding photos*.
 This may be unexpected at first due to the endpoint name.
-However, this is necessary for users to be able to sort e.g. by color or file size, which differ at the file level and therefore require dynamic sorting/grouping of multiple matching files that may belong to the same photo (see [Stacks](../../user-guide/organize/stacks.md)).
+However, this approach allows to sort results e.g. by color or file size, which differ at the file level and therefore require dynamic sorting/grouping of multiple matching files that may belong to the same photo (see [Stacks](../../user-guide/organize/stacks.md)).

 To simplify processing in the client/user interface, you can set the `merged` parameter to `true` so that consecutive files with the same photo ID are merged into a single result with the `Files` property containing the related files.